Perkins Coie LLP

 Lee has amassed extensive trial experience, regularly representing investment banks, hedge funds, public companies, investment advisers, corporate officers and directors, and other professionals in investigations and proceedings.
 These include matters before the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), New York Attorney General’s Office, Financial Industry Regulatory Authority, Inc. (FINRA), and other governmental entities and self-regulatory agencies.

 In addition to representing companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations, Lee also advises companies and directors on governance issues and has served as SEC special compliance counsel, receiver, and trustee in the liquidation of five securities firms.
 Most notably, these include Bernard L. Madoff Investment Securities LLC and Westgate Capital Management, LLC, as well as three major insider trading cases.
 He was also appointed as the independent examiner in a significant U.S. securities fraud case against a high-technology company.

-From 1977 to 1983, Mr. Richards was an Assistant United States Attorney for the Southern District of New York, where he handled major prosecutions of insider trading and securities fraud, including the first successful criminal prosecution of an insider trading case in U.S. history.
-In United States v.
-Newman, he conceived the misappropriation theory of insider trading still prevalent today.
-An account of Mr. Richards’ use of his pioneering theory, as an Assistant United States Attorney (S.D.N.Y.), occupies a chapter of The Prosecutors: Inside the Offices of the Government’s Most Powerful Lawyers, by Pulitzer Prize winner James Stewart.
+A former assistant U.S. attorney for the Southern District of New York, Lee handled major prosecutions of insider trading and securities fraud, including the first successful criminal prosecution of an insider trading case in U.S. history.
+In a high-profile securities fraud case, he developed the misappropriation theory of insider trading still prevalent today.
+An account of Lee’s use of his pioneering theory occupies a chapter of The Prosecutors: Inside the Offices of the Government’s Most Powerful Lawyers, authored by Pulitzer Prize winner James Stewart.